 The Little Blue River within the site is subject to a 120 foot stream buffer zone.
-Existing trees will be preserved where possible within the entire property; however the bulk of the preserved trees will lie within the stream buffer zone.
-No permanent structures are to be constructed within the stream buffer zone, aside from the bridges over the Little Blue River.
-The bridges are to be constructed to allow proper floodway function and minimize scour.
+Existing trees will be preserved where possible within the entire property; however, the bulk of the preserved trees will lie within the stream buffer zone.
+Bridges will be constructed to allow proper floodway function and minimize scour.
 At locations where grading within the stream corridor is required, the graded areas are to be restored as vegetated stream corridor.
 See Appendix C for grading details.